Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Introduction

-A fixed spectrum may arise from either one of the following two distinct causes: First, a fixed spectrum may be present due to exact matchings of certain nonzero entries in various locations in system coefficient matrices $A$, the $B_i$ and the $C_i$, so slight independent perturbations of these nonzero entries might eliminate such a fixed spectrum.
-Second, the existence of a fixed spectrum may be a consequence of certain zero and nonzero patterns of entries in the system coefficient matrices, in which case such a fixed spectrum are intrinsic and cannot be eliminated by zero/nonzero pattern-preserving perturbations.
-In real physical models, parameter values are usually not known exactly; thus in such cases it is unlikely that there will be perfect matchings of system parameter values.
-For this reason, the existence of a fixed spectrum in the second case is the main concern of practical importance.
-A fixed spectrum arising in this manner was first studied by Sezer and {\v{S}}iljak in 1981 \cite{sezer1981structurally} and was called ``structurally fixed modes".
+As pointed out in \cite{sezer1981structurally}, fixed eigenvalues arise from either one of the following two distinct causes: First, some fixed eigenvalues may be present due to exact matchings of certain nonzero entries in various locations in system coefficient matrices $A$, the $B_i$ and the $C_i$, so slight independent perturbations of these nonzero entries might circumvent such fixed eigenvalues.
+Second, other fixed eigenvalues may be a consequence of certain zero and nonzero patterns of entries in the system coefficient matrices, thus the existence of such fixed eigenvalues is intrinsic in the sense that they cannot be avoided by zero/nonzero pattern-preserving perturbations, though their values may vary with these perturbations.
+Just to clarify, a fixed eigenvalue of the second type and a firmly fixed eigenvalue are two different concepts; a fixed eigenvalue of the second type may or may not be a firmly fixed eigenvalue.
+In models of real physical systems, parameter values are usually not known exactly, thus in such cases it is unlikely that there will be perfect matchings of system parameter values.
+For this reason, the existence of fixed eigenvalues of the second type is the main concern of practical importance.
+Fixed eigenvalues arising in this manner were first studied by Sezer and {\v{S}}iljak in 1981 \cite{sezer1981structurally} and were called ``structurally fixed modes" \cite{siljak1991decentralized}.
 The term ``structural" originates from the concept of structural controllability introduced by Lin in 1974 \cite{lin1974structural}, who assumed that each entry of the system coefficient matrices is either a fixed zero or a distinct scalar parameter and all parameters are algebraically independent.
-In the sequel, we will use the term ``structurally fixed spectrum".
-Accordingly, a linear system of the form (\ref{eqn:syst}) whose coefficient matrices $A$, the $B_i$ and the $C_i$ depend algebraically on a vector $p$ of parameters, has a structurally fixed spectrum if it has a fixed spectrum for each value of $p$; of course $\Lambda_{\text{fixed}}$ may depend on $p$.
+However, unlike fixed eigenvalues, ``structurally fixed modes" and the number of them are in general not numerically ``fixed" but functions of the parameters or the zero pattern-preserving perturbations.
+To avoid confusion, it makes more sense to define a new property of the system rather than to adopt the term ``structurally fixed eigenvalues" or ``structurally fixed spectrum".
+This new property is called ``structural completeness", where the term ``completeness" comes from \cite{corfmat1976control, corfmat1976decentralized} and is generalized a little bit (by allowing a zero transfer matrix) in the context of this paper.
+Accordingly, a linear system of the form (\ref{eqn:syst}) whose coefficient matrices $A$, the $B_i$ and the $C_i$ depend algebraically on a vector $p$ of parameters, is said to be \emph{structurally complete} if it has no fixed spectrum for some value of $p$.
+The algebraic condition in \cite{anderson1981algebraic} (restated as Proposition \ref{prp:mtrx-pencil} in Section \ref{sec:analyses} of this paper) and Lemma \ref{lem:partition} in this paper clearly suggest that the set of values of $p$ for which such a parameterized linear system has no fixed spectrum is either an empty set or the complement of a proper algebraic set in the parameter space.
+Thus if such a system is structurally complete, it has no fixed spectrum for almost every value of $p$; if not, it has a fixed spectrum for each fixed value of $p$ and of course the fixed spectrum may depend on $p$.